aaleksandar86/SeleniumTestProjectForDemoWebsite/README.md

 ## Run tests

-To run the tests right click on SignUpTest or LoginAndShopTest
+To run the tests right click on Tests.SignUpTest or Tests.LoginAndShopTest

 ## Improvements needed